Eco-Friendly Easter craft and gift ideas

 Chocolate-free sustainable Easter gifts

 Too much chocolate around at Easter?
-How about some egg-shaped bath bombs, or handmade woolfelt bunnies, wooden spinning tops, organic face paints, or a PlayMais craft kit, instead?
+How about some bath bombs, organic face paints, or a PlayMais craft kit, instead?
 See our collection here.

 Tips for managing the influx of Easter gifts